 Marking doors or leaving them open can also help reduce confusion inside the house.

-All you need to do is carefully look for one that will take care of the needs of your loved one so that they lead a comfortable life despite dementia.
+All you need to do is carefully look for one that will take care of the needs of your loved ones so that they live a comfortable life despite dementia.